bilal-chughtai/site/src/products.md

 1. Lots of research.
 Buying it.
 Using it.
 Liking it.
 2. Some research.
 Buying several options.
 Trying them all.
 Settling on one.
 Using it.
 Liking it.

-Last updated: 27th October 2025
+Last updated: 29th December 2025

 # Software